jay27111995/UppSense-iOS-App-Deveopment/README.md

 Facebook: https://www.facebook.com/UppsalaSensUs
 Instagram: https://www.instagram.com/uppsalasensus/
 Sensus Competition: https://digital.sensus.org/teams/4

+Read team results document in repo for more info.

 Description:
 The main purpose of the app is to display the H1N1 test result from the biosensor to the user.